Sheygreene/ANALYSIS-ON-STUDENTS-MEDICAL-RECORDS/README.md

 The data graphics of the pivot tables are seen in the screenshot above.

 # CONCLUSION
-This work widened my use of pivot tables and their functions for visualizing data on an Excel spreadsheet.
+This task broadened my use of pivot tables and their functions for visualizing data on an Excel spreadsheet.